IGNOU Projects

 2. Formulation of a Problem

 The problem statement should provide a concise analysis of the problem’s nature and significance.
-Existing research is analysed to determine any gaps in knowledge or information.
+A thorough analysis of current research is undertaken to uncover any gaps in knowledge or information.
 The problem statement justifies the investigation.

 3. Goals